Overview of IEEE 802.11E, the WLAN Standard

 Access Categories in IEEE 802.11

-IEEE 802.11e QoS MAC allows up to four different transmit queues to be run.
+The IEEE 802.11e standard's QoS MAC allows up to four different transmit queues to be run.
 Each transmit queue has its own access priority, service level and bandwidth allowances.
 For example, video and voice traffic over Wireless Local Area Network (WLAN) may be given higher priority access to bandwidth over internet browsing.
 Or video and voice traffic may be configured to packet sizes and packet burst frequency to minimize bandwidth usage without interrupting the user's experience.

-The four IEEE 802.11e transmit queues or access categories (AC) are: VO or voice, VI for video, BE for best effort and BK or background.
+The four IEEE 802.11e standard's transmit queues or access categories (AC) are: VO or voice, VI for video, BE for best effort and BK or background.
 Each access category has its own EDCA parameters.
 When there are competing signals, the IEEE 802 WLAN standard states that the frame or packet from the highest priority access channel is sent first.